How Does God Impute His Righteousness to Us? (Orthodox Perspective)

 This distinction shapes entire soteriological frameworks differently across traditions.

-Forensic Declaration vs Mystical Participation – Protestant categories emphasize courtroom metaphors—justification as a legal verdict.
+Forensic Declaration vs Mystical Participation – Protestant categories emphasise courtroom metaphors—justification as legal verdict.

 Instantaneous vs Progressive – Protestant imputation typically occurs instantaneously at conversion—believers receive full righteousness immediately upon faith.

-Both acknowledge sanctification’s progressive nature, but Orthodox sees righteousness itself as a progressive acquisition.
+Both acknowledge sanctification’s progressive nature, but Orthodoxy sees righteousness itself as a progressive acquisition.

-Faith Alone vs Faith Working Through Love – Protestants emphasize “faith alone” (sola fide) for justification, separating justification from sanctification.
+Faith Alone vs Faith Working Through Love – Protestants emphasise “faith alone” (sola fide) for justification, separating justification from sanctification.

 Orthodox insists faith works through love (Galatians 5:6)—faith and love/works are inseparable in the salvation process.